Let’s Not Overlook Anthony Black, Who IS Leading Hogs Now

 They just pulled away from the Rebels in the second half.
 A little spurt by Ole Miss at the end made the score look a little closer than it actually felt watching the game.

-"This was the first game that showed that this is who Arkansas is and we’re going to be like this for a while," Jordan Walsh said later.
+"This was the first game that showed that this is who Arkansas is and we’re going to be like this for a while," Jordan Walsh said.

 It wasn't a perfect game by any stretch of the imagination.
 Musselman will have plenty of teaching points on this one.